 14. Piazza – People’s Square

-Exiting the Diocletian’s Palace through the Iron Gate, you’ll face centrally located square, one of the most popular piazzas in the city and one of the main Split attractions.
+Exiting Diocletian’s Palace through the Iron Gate, you’ll arrive at the centrally located People’s Square, one of the most popular piazzas in the city and a top Split attraction.

-Surrounded by stunning buildings like the Renaissance clock erected on the ruins of a Roman tower, the first town hall and Renaissance palace of aristocratic family Karepic with the exceptional coat of arm on its facade.
-On piazza there is a legendary City Café (Gradska kafana).
+Surrounded by stunning buildings like the Renaissance clock erected on the ruins of a Roman tower, the first town hall, and the Renaissance palace of the aristocratic Karepic family with its exceptional coat of arms on the facade, the Piazza is another attraction that you shouldn’t miss while in Split.

-You shouldn’t be surprised to find these two Split markets among the Split attractions.
-Both of them are the most vibrant places to visit in Split to savor the typical Mediterranean atmosphere.
+You might be surprised to find these two Split markets among the city’s attractions.
+Both are vibrant places to visit in Split, offering a taste of the typical Mediterranean atmosphere.

-The fish market opens daily from 06.30 AM until about 14.00 PM.
-The earlier you come, you will find fish of better quality.
-Around noon the prices are reduced almost by half, so if there is any fish left, you can make a bargain.
+The fish market opens daily from 6:30 AM until about 2:00 PM.
+The earlier you arrive, the better the quality of fish you’ll find.
+By noon, prices are nearly halved, so if there’s any fish left, you can snag a bargain.

-If you decide to buy fish, just look for shiny scales, clear eyes and firm flesh.
-Check the gills too, which should be bright red.
+When buying fish, look for shiny scales, clear eyes, and firm flesh.
+Don’t forget to check the gills, which should be bright red.

-There are no flies at this fish market as the sulfur wells, that brought Diocletian here, keep them away, making this fish market the only in the world without flies.
+Interestingly, there are no flies at this fish market.
+The sulfur wells that initially attracted Diocletian to the area also keep flies away, making this fish market one of a kind and probably the only in the world where you don’t see flies.

-Another vibrant place in Split is a green market, locally known as Pazar and for many locals the most popular place among Split attractions.
-It’s a belly of Split.
+Another lively place in Split is the green market, locally known as Pazar.
+For many locals, this is the most popular attraction in Split.
+It’s the city’s heart and soul.

-At the same time it is the place where you can still feel the spirit of Dalmatia and the Mediterranean, the colors, flavors and aromas of fresh fruits and vegetables.
-It’s located near the Diocletian Palace’s Silver Gate, close to the bus station and the ferry port.
+At Pazar, you can still feel the spirit of Dalmatia and the Mediterranean through the colors, flavors, and aromas of fresh fruits and vegetables.
+It’s located near Diocletian Palace’s Silver Gate, close to the bus station and the ferry port.

-Marmont Street (Marmontova ulica) is a popular pedestrian street that stretches from Riva Promenade all the way to National Theater building (Gajo Bulat Square).
+Marmont Street (Marmontova ulica) is a bustling pedestrian street that stretches from Riva Promenade all the way to the National Theater building (Gajo Bulat Square).

-The street is named after the French Marshal Marmont, during the Napoleonic occupation of Split city.
-His merit was bringing electricity to Split for the first time and creating a more viable street grid.
+The street is named after French Marshal Marmont, who brought electricity to Split for the first time during the Napoleonic occupation and created a more viable street grid.

-In honor of these improvements, the city gave his name to one of the most beautiful streets and most visited Split attractions.
+In honor of these improvements, the city named one of its most beautiful and visited attractions after him.

-If you decide to do some shopping in Split, this street is the main shopping street in Split, with many world’s brands.
+If you’re in the mood for some shopping in Split, this street is the city’s main shopping destination, featuring many world-renowned brands.

 17. Republic Square – Prokurative